International-Data-Spaces-Association/idsa/README.md

 ## :blue_book: IDS Reference Architecture Model (IDS RAM) <a name="IDS-RAM"></a>
 The [IDS RAM](https://github.com/International-Data-Spaces-Association/IDS-RAM_4_0) is the beating heart of the IDS.
-It comprises the standards for secure and sovereign data exchange, certification and governance.
-The RAM is the blueprint for trusted ecosystems for data exchange and processing.
+It includes the standards for secure and sovereign data exchange, certification, and governance.
+The RAM serves as the blueprint for trusted ecosystems for data exchange and processing.

 Since the release of v4.0, the IDS RAM is available on [Github](https://github.com/International-Data-Spaces-Association/IDS-RAM_4_0) and -as always- open for contributions.
 You are warmly invited to start contributing by checking the [contribution rules here](https://github.com/International-Data-Spaces-Association/IDS-RAM_4_0/blob/main/CONTRIBUTING.md) and/or [the list of existing issues](https://github.com/International-Data-Spaces-Association/IDS-RAM_4_0/issues).